ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/mcfly-young-dumn-thrills-cd.markdown

 title: "Win 'Young Dumb Thrills' by McFly"
 competition-description: "<p>The boys are back with their first studio album since\
   \ “Above The Noise”.
 YES, you guessed it... we are talking about McFly and their\
   \ brand new record: 'Young Dumb Thrills'.
-A 12-track record featuring amazing collaborations\
+A 12-track album featuring amazing collaborations\
   \ such as  Rat boy and Mark Hoppus.
 We are giving away a copy of their album to\
   \ one lucky NME AAA member.</p>\n<p>Click below for a chance to win.</p>\n"
 hero-header: "Win 'Young Dumb Thrills' by McFly"